Gold and Iron: Bismarck, Bleichröder, and the Building of the German Empire by Fritz Stern

 The Unseen Revolution: How Pension Fund Socialism Came to America by Peter F. Drucker

-“The Falling Share of Profits,” by William D. Nordhaus. in Brookings Papers on Economic Activity, edited by Arthur M. Okun, by George L. Perry
+“The Falling Share of Profits,” by William D. Nordhaus. in Brookings Papers on Economic Activity, edited by Arthur M. Okun and George L. Perry

 Equality and Efficiency: The Big Trade-off by Arthur M. Okun